textbook/cyf-app-starter/README.md

 ## Deployment

+The application is set up for deployment using [Heroku][13]; click the button at the top of the page to start the process.

+Alternatively you can deploy the application using [Docker][12] containers.

+## Docker

-The application is set up for deployment using [Docker][12] containers.
-To help run this locally for testing purposes, two additional commands are provided in `package.json`:
+To help run the Docker build locally for testing purposes, two additional commands are provided in `package.json`:

-- `npm run docker:start`: Builds and starts the app container and an associated PostgreSQL database container, which uses the same `data.sql` file as `npm run db:reset` to initialise the container state.
+- `npm run docker:start`: Builds and starts the app container, an associated PostgreSQL database container (which uses the same `data.sql` file as `npm run db:reset` to initialise the container state) and a [pgAdmin panel][14] to help view and edit the data.

 - `npm run docker:stop`: Stops the containers.

-Alternatively you can deploy the application directly using [Heroku][13]; click the button at the top of the page to start the process.
+To connect to the admin panel visit http://localhost:5050 and log in using the default credentials (email: pgadmin4@pgadmin.org, password: admin).
+You can then connect the panel to the database by clicking Add New Server, proving a name (e.g. "CYF") and entering the following details on the Connection tab (leave the rest as defaults):

+- Host name/address: db
+- Username: postgres
+- Password: randompass

+These credentials are all visible and editable in the `docker-compose.yml` file.

 [1]: https://codeyourfuture.io/
 [2]: